OctopusDeploy/blog/blog/2023-02/introduction-to-build-servers/index.md

 ## What's next?

-Over the coming weeks, we'll share [guides for Jenkins and GitHub Actions, and more](https://octopus.com/blog/tag/CI%20Series).
+In our [CI series](https://octopus.com/blog/tag/CI%20Series), we share guides for Jenkins and GitHub Actions, and more.

-In the meantime, if you're not already using Octopus Deploy, you can [sign up for a free trial](https://octopus.com/start).
+If you're not already using Octopus Deploy, you can [sign up for a free trial](https://octopus.com/start).

-You can also check out some of our previous posts on build servers, CI, and some of the ideas we’ll approach in [this series](https://octopus.com/blog/tag/CI%20Series):
+You can also check out our other posts on build servers and CI:

 - [Octopus vs. build servers](https://octopus.com/blog/octopus-vs-build-server)
 - [Integration 101: Octopus and build servers](https://octopus.com/blog/octopus-build-server-integration-101)
 - [Java CI/CD: Octopus, Jenkins, Java, Kubernetes, and the DevOps lifecycle (series)](https://octopus.com/blog/java-ci-cd-co/)
 - [The ten pillars of pragmatic deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments)

-!include <q1-2022-newsletter-cta>

 Happy deployments!